How to Patch Drywall

 - Let the compound dry overnight, and then sand until smooth.
 Repeat with a second coat.

-- For a very smooth patch, spread a third coat with a 12-inch drywall taping knife and let dry overnight, and then sand, wipe with a tack cloth and paint the area.
+- For a very smooth drywall hole repair, spread a third coat with a 12-inch drywall taping knife and let dry overnight, then sand, wipe with a tack cloth and paint the area.